foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/account_contract_address.md

 ## `cheat_account_contract_address`
 > `fn cheat_account_contract_address(target: ContractAddress, account_contract_address: ContractAddress, span: CheatSpan)`

-Changes the addres of an account which the transaction originates from, for the given target and span.
+Changes the address of an account which the transaction originates from, for the given target and span.

 ## `start_cheat_account_contract_address_global`
 > `fn start_cheat_account_contract_address_global(account_contract_address: ContractAddress)`

-Changes the addres of an account which the transaction originates from, for all targets.
+Changes the address of an account which the transaction originates from, for all targets.

 ## `start_cheat_account_contract_address`
 > `fn start_cheat_account_contract_address(target: ContractAddress, account_contract_address: ContractAddress)`

-Changes the addres of an account which the transaction originates from, for the given target.
+Changes the address of an account which the transaction originates from, for the given target.

 ## `stop_cheat_account_contract_address`
 > `fn stop_cheat_account_contract_address(target: ContractAddress)`